aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 6. On the **Options** page, you can choose to tag your stack resources.
 Choose **Next**.
 7. On the **Review** page, review your information, acknowledge that the stack might create IAM resources, and then choose **Create**.

-### **Step 9.** Record the ARM64 instance role ARN.
+### **Step 10.** Record the ARM64 instance role ARN.
 1. After the ARM worker nodes stack has finished creating, select it in the console and choose the **Outputs** tab.
 2. Record the value of **NodeInstanceRole** for the node group that was created.
-You need this when you configure your Amazon EKS worker nodes in step 10.
+You need this when you configure your Amazon EKS worker nodes in step 11.

-### **Step 10.** Configure the AWS authenticator configuration map to enable worker nodes to join your cluster
+### **Step 11.** Configure the AWS authenticator configuration map to enable worker nodes to join your cluster
 1. Download the configuration map
 `wget https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-ec2-a1-preview/aws-auth-cm-arm64.yaml`

 2. Open the file with your favorite text editor.
-Replace the _<ARN of instance role (not instance profile)>_ snippet with the **NodeInstanceRole** values that you recorded from step 9 above, and save the file.
+Replace the _<ARN of instance role (not instance profile) of arm64 nodes (see step 10)>_ snippet with the **NodeInstanceRole** values that you recorded from step 10 above, and save the file.

 **Important**: Do not modify any other lines in this file.